IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 ## Changes in Draft version -07

-* Additional restriction of ref_wnd increase and ref_wnd_overhead when ref_wnd/MSS is very low
+* Additional restriction of ref_wnd increase and ref_wnd_overhead when ref_wnd/MSS is very low.

-* Additional compensation for increased media queue delay and frame size variation when calculating target bitrate
+* Additional compensation for increased media queue delay and frame size variation when calculating target bitrate.

+* Changes in text on feedback.